iPhone cameras take excellent photographs.

 Photography is like that.

-Having mastery of a camera, lens and processing images is a craft.
-You are creating a photograph, composing a scene, capturing it with a camera.
+Having mastery of a camera, lens and post production processing of images is a craft.
+You are creating a photograph, composing a scene, capturing it with a camera, manipulating the image for a final result.
 Knowledge of how to capture light and mastery over each aspect of the system is what separates a smart phone user from a professional photographer.

 For those of you that are photographers, you will understand why I write these words.